 How might you use this day to day?

 After doing this every day for a week or so, you notice trends.
-You might have challenge categories – things that are hard to notice or non-existent.
+You might have challenge categories – things that are hard to see or non-existent.
 Maybe you don’t know what you think.
 Or you don’t ground.
 That’s normal.
 I still struggle with this, and I’m not alone.
 You are not alone.
 You might want to experiment and try things that address these challenged categories.
 Brainstorm ways to track things, more things to do, ways to ground.
 Or don’t, and keep noticing.
 Awareness is everything.
-Even if nothing changes.
-Noticing is enough.
+Even if nothing changes noticing is enough.
 You are enough.
 Notice your trial.
-Honor your process.
-Whatever it looks like.
+Honor your process whatever it looks like.